A 4-H’er turned her curiosity and desire to help others into a project that became bigger than she could have ever imagined.

 “She never wanted anyone to purchase the masks, because she wanted to donate all of them.
 She said it didn’t matter if people could buy them or not — she wanted them to stay safe,” Erica said.
 “She is so selfless and caring, and I am truly proud of her and all the work she’s done.”

-To learn more about WVU Extension Service, visit extension.wvu.edu or contact your local WVU Extension Service office.
-Keep up with the latest in WVU Extension Service news on Facebook and Twitter by following @WVUExtension.
+To learn more about WVU Extension, visit extension.wvu.edu or contact your local WVU Extension office.
+Keep up with the latest in WVU Extension news on Facebook and Twitter by following @WVUExtension.

 CONTACT: Haley Moore